CDCgov/cdh-lava-react/readme.md

 - All program flow, scheduling, security, data documentation, discovery and data quality rules are data driven and administered through an online UX.
 The UX should allow online data entry and ideally batch updates via Excel.

-## Public Domain Standard Notice
-This repository constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
-This repository is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
-All contributions to this repository will be released under the CC0 dedication.
-By submitting a pull request you are agreeing to comply with this waiver of copyright interest.

-## Project Description

 **Business Need**

 Over the last 4 years the DAVT team has worked with